kottans/frontend/tasks/git-collaboration.md

     ![youtube-CC-guide](../img/youtube-captions.png)

- 3. Create repository named `kottans-frontend`.

- 4. Create `README.md` for the repository.

- 5. Describe your impressions about learned materials.
+ 3. Describe your impressions about learned materials.

- 6. Send a pull-request to [Kottans/mock-repo][mock-repo] proposing a change.
-    It could be anything, really.
-If you have found a typo in README - great!
-    Take care to give your PR a meaningful name and description.

-    **Please note, that your PR may not be reviewed quickly.**

- 7. Study Extra Materials below to improve your skills.
+ 4. Study Extra Materials below to improve your skills.
     If you feel it affects your overall course performance consider reverting to those later e.g. when you have all mandatory tasks completed.

+You have completed **General basics** tasks section.
+We shall appreciate your feedback on this section especially if you're doing this course from Ukraine.
+Please, grant us 10-15 minutes of your time to complete [this form](https://goo.gl/forms/O80XcZwxhMhGmQKq2).

 When you finish this task you can start the next one.